gimco/meteor-latch/README.md

 meteor add gimco:latch
 ~~~

-If you use the `accounts-ui` package, you should use the optional `gimco:accounts-ui-latch` package, which add simple UI to configure and activate Latch:
+If you use the `accounts-ui` or `ian:accounts-ui-bootstrap-3` packages, you should use the optional `gimco:accounts-ui-latch` or `gimco:accounts-ui-bootstrap-3-latch` packages respectively, which add simple UI to configure and activate Latch:

 ~~~
 meteor add gimco:accounts-ui-latch